Spectrum Center

-Spectrum Center is an indoor arena in Charlotte, North Carolina, United States.
-Located in Uptown, it is owned by the city of Charlotte and operated by its main tenant, the Charlotte Hornets of the National Basketball Association (NBA).
+Spectrum Center is a multi-purpose indoor arena in Charlotte, North Carolina, United States.
+Located in Uptown, it is owned by the city of Charlotte and operated by its only current tenant, the Charlotte Hornets of the National Basketball Association (NBA).
 The arena seats 19,444 for NBA games, but can be expanded to 20,200 for college basketball games.

 History

 The arena opened in October 2005 as Charlotte Bobcats Arena.
 The name was changed to Time Warner Cable Arena when the naming rights were purchased in 2008.
 When Charter Communications purchased Time Warner Cable in 2016, the name was again changed to reflect the Spectrum trade name.

 The arena was originally intended to host the original Hornets franchise in the early 2000s.
 The Hornets' arena, Charlotte Coliseum, was considered outdated despite being only 13 years old, primarily owing to the arena only containing eight luxury suites, whereas the Palace of Auburn Hills, which opened the same year as the Coliseum, had 180.

 In 2001, a non-binding public referendum for an arts package, which included money to build the new uptown arena, was placed on the ballot for voters; it was placed in order to demonstrate what was believed to be widespread public support for new arena construction.
 Polls showed the referendum on its way to passage until then-mayor Pat McCrory vetoed a living wage ordinance just days before the referendum.
 As a result, Helping Empower Local People, a grass-roots organization supporting a living wage, launched a campaign to oppose the arena, arguing that it was immoral for the city to build a new arena when city workers didn't earn enough to make a living.
 The referendum failed with 43% for building the arena and 57% opposed.